Olivier-Boudeville/OSDL-Heavy/src/doc/web/common/css/demo-for-css-testing.rst

 Titles, from more general to smallest subtitles, are defined with:

  - '=', on top and below the title (document title)
- - '-', on top and below the title (documenet subtitle)
+ - '-', on top and below the title (document subtitle)
  - '=' below the title (H1)
  - '-' below the title (H2)
  - '.' below the title (H3)